eagardi/eagardi.github.io/FinalPaper2.md

 When using images for android devices developers must use the 3:4:6:8:12:16 scaling ratio between the six different densities.

 ![alt text](http://developer.android.com/images/screens_support/screens-densities.png "Image depicting how images are sized for diffent densities")
+ The picture above shows the actual sized that an image would have to be in order to fit the screen and not be pixelated.